We just had my son’s 6th Science Birthday party. It was a blast!

 If you look closely you’ll see my son’s face on the M&M’s.
 These custom candies are the coolest!
 The kids thought it was great to eat my son’s head. ha!

-Click the photo for Science Party – Part 2
+Visit this page for more party ideas… Science Party – Part 2